 Yes!
 We are offering private, semi-private, and Find Your Ride lessons.
 Call (603) 286-7677 x 116 or email firstname.lastname@example.org to set up your lesson.

 Will you be offering rentals?

 Yes, bike and equipment rentals will be available.
 You can rent a bike here.
-Remember, a bike rental does not include a day pass: you must purchase your pass separately.
-We strongly advise booking your pass before your bike.
+Remember, a bike rental does not include a day pass!
+You will need to reserve both.

 Safety equipment will also be available to rent.
 As always, when equipment is returned the elbow pads, knee pads, and helmet interiors are removed, machine washed, and dried on high heat.
 Additionally, the hard surfaces are disinfected.
-If possible, we encourage you to measure your head circumference (in centimeters) before you arrive to help us quickly find you a helmet that fits.
+If you know that you’ll be renting a helmet, we encourage you to measure your head circumference (in centimeters) before you arrive to help us quickly find you a helmet that fits.
 Any helmet that is tried on and found not to fit will be treated as a returned helmet.

 What else should I know?

 - Bring plenty of water with you: water stations are closed.
 Bottled water will be available for sale, but our staff cannot provide refills.